MicrosoftDocs/visualstudio-docs/docs/vs-2015/test/quick-start-test-driven-development-with-test-explorer.md

 > If no test appears, make sure that you have installed an adapter to connect Test Explorer to the test framework that you are using.
 For more information, see [Use a different test framework](/visualstudio/test/getting-started-with-unit-testing#use-a-third-party-test-framework).

 ## <a name="walkthrough"></a> Walkthrough: Using Unit Tests to Develop a Method
  This walkthrough demonstrates how to develop a tested method in C# using the Microsoft Unit Test framework.
 You can easily adapt it for other languages, and to use other test frameworks such as NUnit.
-For more information, see [Usa different test framework](/visualstudio/test/getting-started-with-unit-testing#use-a-third-party-test-framework).
+For more information, see [Use a different test framework](/visualstudio/test/getting-started-with-unit-testing#use-a-third-party-test-framework).

 #### Creating the Test and Method